General Legal Studies (GLSP)

 GLSP 2010 Intro to the Legal System (3)

-Lectures and practical exercises enable students to examine the American legal system, including both civil and common law, focusing upon the role of the paralegal; master skills in vocabulary, interviewing and investigation, law office administration, legal document drafting, and litigation support; and recognize and apply principles of legal and professional ethics.
-Online and in-person sections.
-Online sections include 2-4 synchronous video conferences, the scheduling of which will be confirmed during the first week of classes, with recordings available for students who are unable to attend.
-Pre-requisite: ENGL 1010 Note: Satisfies one Social Science requirement for School of Professional Advancement majors. credit hours: 3
+Through lectures and practical exercises, students to examine the American legal system, including both civil and common law, focusing upon the role of the paralegal; master skills in vocabulary, interviewing and investigation, law office administration, legal document drafting, and litigation support; and recognize and apply principles of legal and professional ethics.
+Note: Satisfies one Social Science requirement for School of Professional Advancement majors. credit hours: 3

 Prerequisite(s): ENGL 1010.